SERVIR-WA/GALUP/training/3_idu/module.md

 |------| ------------------------ | ----------- |
 |![v.clean Input](./img/CleanBase.jpg)| ![v.clean parameters](./img/CleanParameters.jpg)| ![v.clean output](./img/CleanOut.jpg)|

+>:pushpin: In order for this tool to work, you must specify a location for the
+>output shapefile to be saved.
 ## 3. IDU Workflow

 The diagrams below show the general process of the IDU workflow.